anir0y/anir0y.github.io/src/services/README.md

-# reCAPTCHA Enterprise Integration
+# reCAPTCHA Enterprise Integration with Node.js Backend

-This directory contains the reCAPTCHA Enterprise integration for secure form validation.
+This directory contains the reCAPTCHA Enterprise integration that works with your Node.js backend for secure form validation.

 ## Setup Instructions